kubernetes/website/content/en/docs/concepts/services-networking/topology-aware-hints.md

    hints and so kube-proxy does not filter endpoints by zone.

-4. **One or more endpoints does not have a zone hint:** When this happens, kube-proxy assumes that a transition from or to Topology Aware Hints is underway.
-Filtering endpoints for a Service in this state would be dangerous so Kube-Proxy falls back to using all endpoints.
+4. **One or more endpoints does not have a zone hint:** When this happens, the kube-proxy assumes that a transition from or to Topology Aware Hints is underway.
+Filtering endpoints for a Service in this state would be dangerous so the kube-proxy falls back to using all endpoints.

-5. **A zone is not represented in hints:** If kube-proxy is unable to find at least one endpoint with a hint targeting the zone it is running in, it will fall back to using endpoints from all zones.
-This is most likely to happen as a new zone is being added to a cluster.
+5. **A zone is not represented in hints:** If the kube-proxy is unable to find at least one endpoint with a hint targeting the zone it is running in, it falls to using endpoints from all zones.
+This is most likely to happen as you add a new zone into your existing cluster.

 ## Constraints